SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

 ## High Level Design :Track The Ride

+How Mark and John were able to track their ride?
+Let's take a look.

 ![User Request](./Resources/HLDTrackTheRide1.png)

 1. __User can start their ride__ through __Client__ device to initiate the __tracking request__.